jadar/RankCapes/README.md

 ##Compilation
 To compile the **plugin**.

-1. Install Apache Maven
-2. Obtain the source from GitHub
-4. Open a command prompt window and `cd` to the bukkit/ directory.
+1. Open a command line window in the root of the branch
-5. Run `mvn clean package`

-To compile the **mod**.

-1. Install Gradle
-2. Run ``
+2. Run `./gradlew build`.

+The artifacts are in `./build/libs/`.